 This micropayment construction can be considered the core building block for the Lightning Network, which is essentially a network of these payment-channel-like constructions.
 Payments find a path along channels which are already directly connected to each other until they reach the final recipient.

 The channel construction used in Lightning builds on this basic structure with more advanced and complex technologies.
 The above construction is unidirectional, while in order to be useful, payments need to be made in both directions.
 For example, one can think of making payment channels bidirectional by constructing two channels between Alice and Bob, each in the opposite direction.
-More precisely, Lightning uses the Poon-Dryja channel construction methodology.
+More precisely, Lightning uses Poon-Dryja channel construction.
 This has lower liquidity requirements than simply setting up a network of unidirectional payment channels in opposite directions, which would require twice the amount of funds to be locked up inside the channel.
-However, the Poon-Dryja channel construction has significant weaknesses compared to the other approach.
-Poon-Dryja channels require each party to sign a new transaction every time the channel is updated (a payment is made), while in contrast, in a unidirectional channel, only the sender is required to sign when the channel is updated.
+However, Poon-Dryja channel construction has significant weaknesses compared to the other approach.
+Poon-Dryja channels require each party to sign a new transaction every time the channel is updated (a payment is made) while a unidirectional channel only requires the sender to sign when the channel is updated.

 The old locktime feature can be replaced with more advanced functions:

 - Check locktime verify (BIP65) can prove that the output cannot be spent until a certain date rather than ensuring a particular spend of the output is invalid until a certain date, which is what locktime does.

 - Relative locktime (BIP68) can replace a specific end date with a date relative to the corresponding output.
 This can allow payment channels to remain open for indefinite periods, with a closure transaction triggering a time window during which the other party has a finite period of time (e.g., two weeks) to broadcast their reclaim transaction and recover the funds.